oc-hacker/Peer-Genius/README.md

    ```bash
    yarn dev
    ```

 5. By now you should be able to see the website running on localhost:8081.

 Post your issues in the *Issues* tab and HAPPY DEVELOPING!

 ### **Important**

 If you see a blank page in the localhost website, follow this direction:
 Locate Peer-Genius/client/react/guru/index.js and hit Ctrl+S (save).

+### Help? (do not follow this guide yet)

+Here is a detailed instructions guide on how to set up stuff like mysql functionally.

 ### Argon 2